AngelaIp/aras-pdf-watermarking-extension-pack/README.md

 This package adds additional functionality to the Aras Watermark feature and makes it more flexible to use.

 Current / planned features:
-- Print classification specific watermarks.
+- Print classification specific watermarks
 - Support xClassification
 - Update Document Item after Watermark print
 - Print multiple watermarks
-- Trigger watermark task independent from lifecycle
+- Trigger watermark tasks independent from lifecycle
 - ...